oat-sa/lib-lti1p3-nrps/doc/tool.md

     echo $member->getUserIdentity()->getIdentifier();
 }

-// Membership analysed relation link (to know if next or differences) if ($membership->hasNext()) {
+// Membership analysed relation link (to know presence of next or differences) if ($membership->hasNext()) {
     // handle retrieval of the next members
 }